Fund for Albany Med

 Annually, ill and injured children from northeastern New York and western New England visit the Bernard & Millie Duker Children’s Hospital more than 100,000 times.

-The Bernard & Millie Duker Children’s Hospital at Albany Med is not just the only children’s hospital in the region, we also have the only childhood cancer center, the only pediatric intensive care unit (PICU), the only Level IV neonatal intensive care unit (NICU), and the only certified pediatric trauma program.
-Most importantly, the Bernard & Millie Duker Children’s Hospital treats all children, regardless of ability to pay.
+The Bernard & Millie Duker Children’s Hospital at Albany Medical Center is not just the only children’s hospital in the region, we also have the only childhood cancer center, the only pediatric intensive care unit (PICU), the only Level IV neonatal intensive care unit (NICU), and the only certified pediatric trauma program.
+Most importantly, the Children’s Hospital treats all children, regardless of ability to pay.

 Massry Family Children’s Emergency Center